amer/resinfra/standalone-deployment/README.md

 * Currently there is no support for creating more than one VM per provider.
 * Currently there is no support for further management of the created VMs.
 * Currently there is no support for further configuration through the script.
 Have a look at the Terraform configuration files to change things.
+* The Proxmox VM is not accessible via a public ip afterwards because limitations by the provider

 # Know Bugs
 * Some IP outputs dont work correctly
 * When deploying AWS VMs the Ansible run crashes